timescale/timescaledb-toolkit/docs/heartbeat_agg.md

 GROUP BY device_id, time_bucket('1 hour'::interval, time);
 ```

-We can later combine these hourly sketches acroos larger periods using the `rollup` funcion:
+We can later combine these hourly sketches across larger periods using the `rollup` function:

 ```SQL
 SELECT